FIND FREE, FAST, AND CONFIDENTIAL

 TESTING NEAR YOU

-Half of the people reading this will get an STD by age 25
+Half of the people reading this will get an STI by age 25

-Getting an STD can happen to anyone.
+Getting an STI can happen to anyone.
 It’s normal.
 So why are we still uncomfortable talking about it?
 Especially when you can do something—like getting tested and treated.

 Yes or no, sex is our choice.
 But, the facts are clear.
 YES to sex? #YESmeansTEST

 YES, testing is easier than you’d think.
-And because many STDs don’t have symptoms, it’s the only way to know for sure.
+And because many STIs don’t have symptoms, it’s the only way to know for sure.

 QUICK & PAINLESS